James Hill (cricketer)

 James Eardley Hill (5 July 1832 – 8 October 1899) was an English first-class cricketer and barrister.

-The son of the barrister Hugh Hill, he was born at St Pancreas in July 1832.
+The son of the barrister Hugh Hill, he was born at St Pancras in July 1832.
 He was educated at Harrow School, before going up to Trinity College, Cambridge.
-He was admitted to the Middle Temple in April 1855 and was called to the bar to practice as a barrister in November 1858, with Hill practicing on the North Eastern Circuit.
+He was admitted to the Middle Temple in April 1855 and was called to the bar to practise as a barrister in November 1858, with Hill practising on the North Eastern Circuit.
 A keen amateur cricketer, he played two first-class cricket matches for the Marylebone Cricket Club in 1857, against Cambridge University and Kent.
 He scored 21 runs in his two matches, with a highest score of 18.
 Hill died in October 1899 at his residence in Paddington, following a short illness.